 Although venting is not a strength of this model, we did find that the super thin fabric feels cooler and breathes better than most of the more substantial materials found on competing pants.
 This pair also has a moisture-absorbing mesh liner around the waistband that is designed to wick away sweat, and even feels nice.
-The result is that we think it performed at the same level as the KUHL Renegade Cargo Convertible and The North Face Paramount 3.0, two pants that had heavier fabric but more ventilation.
+We think these pants perform toward the top of the review in this metric, bested slightly by the Outdoor Research Ferrosi.

 Because of their thin fabric, we wouldn't choose to intentionally use these pants for heavy outdoor work other activities, like rock climbing, that offer ample opportunity for abrasion.
-We think the KUHL Renegade Cargo Convertible, or even the Prana Stretch Zion, are better suited for these purposes.
-Much like the REI Co-op Screeline, we think they make an excellent pant for travel.
+We think the Prana Stretch Zion is better suited for these purposes.
+Much like the REI Co-op Sahara Roll Up, we think they make an excellent pant for travel.

-Even after many days of wear and more than a couple of times in the washer, these pants still repelled a light rain well.
-In a solid downpour, they eventually ended up soaked, but somehow our legs stayed dry inside, which was more than we could say about The North Face Paramount 3.0 pants.
+The Quandary comes with a surprisingly effective DWR treatment.
+In our shower test, it scored near the top of the pack.
+Even after many days of wear and more than a couple of times in the washer, these pants still repelled light rain well.
+In a solid downpour, they eventually ended up soaked, but somehow our legs stayed dry inside, which was more than we could say about The North Face Paramount Active pants.
 The nylon proved to be not very absorptive, and they also dried quickly and efficiently, even after a substantial soaking.

-The feature set on this pair of pants could be described as simple and effective.
+The feature set on this pair of pants is simple and effective.
 The most notable feature is a stretchy, thin drawstring on the inside of the waist that works similar to the ones you would find on a pair of running shorts.
 We think it helps cinch up the fit slightly if it is too loose, and gives one the option of wearing these pants without a belt, a feature we prefer for hiking or backpacking with a pack.

-In terms of pockets, it has two front hand warmer pockets with a tiny coin pocket, and two rear pockets, the left of which has a zipper.
-On the right thigh is a zippered storage pocket that is recessed inside the pant, rather than resting on the outside.
+In terms of pockets, it has two front hand-warmer pockets with a tiny coin pocket, and two rear pockets, the left of which has a zipper.
+On the right thigh is a zippered storage pocket, recessed inside the pant, rather than resting on the outside.

 With no other features to speak of, this pant projects elegant simplicity more than do-it-all functionality.
-We awarded it the same score as the very similarly designed North Face Paramount 3.0, as well as the Mountain Hardwear Men's Hardwear AP Pant.
+We awarded it the same score as the Outdoor Research Ferrosi and Arc'Teryx Lefroy.

 This pant retails for $79.
 As a top scorer, these pants are worth it, especially for peak-bagging.
 Backed by the Patagonia Ironclad guarantee, there is no doubt that these pants present a great value.